Visit the Careers pages for advice on looking for work during your studies and volunteering opportunities.

 If you apply for a job and your employer is uncertain of your ability to work, refer them to the UKCISA information on working in the UK.

-A Masters student can work full time in the final four months from course completion until their visa expiry date.
+A Taught Masters student can work full time in the final six months from course completion until their visa expiry date.
+Masters in Research students may work full time in the final four months from course completion until the visa expiry date.

 As an international student it is important that you understand the difference between unpaid work (which counts as part of your permitted 20 hours) and genuine volunteering (which doesn't).